gbif/hp-antarctic/_posts/2024-02-28-hpai-database.md

 [EG-ABI](https://scar.org/science/life/egabi) helped develop a web application to visualise suspected and confirmed cases.
 The AWHN will also provide regular updates on current cases and recommendations.

-Please visit the [SCAR-website](https://scar.org/library-data/avian-flu) for more inforatiom
+Please visit the [SCAR-website](https://scar.org/library-data/avian-flu) for more information